 4. On the Interplay between Good Administration and Sound Financial Management: The View from Strasbourg

 5. Comparing the Audit Capacity of Supreme Audit Institutions (SAIs) in the Context of European Multilevel Governance (MLG)

 Anchrit Wille, Sietse Papenborg, Imogen T. Liu, Anika Heinmaa and Philippine Dauteuil

 PART II: Policy Perspectives: Cohesion Policy and the Structural Funds

 6. The Multiple Accountabilities of EU Cohesion Policy: Wicked problem or north star?

 7. The Accountability of financial Instruments in EU Cohesion Policy: Lessons learnt from the European Court of Auditors

-8. The Evolution of the Structural Funds Internal Control System: Between the European Commission and national authorities
+8. The Evolution of the Internal Control System for the Structural Funds: Between the European Commission and national authorities

 9. Financial Accountability and the Quality of Performance in EU Cohesion Policy: The case of Italy

 10. The Implementation and Accountability of EU Cohesion Policy in The Netherlands

 PART III: Perspectives from Practice: Financial Accountability Challenges